Safeguarding or Child Protection at Frittenden

 Our Child Protection policy can be found on the school website under the Policies section and is also available upon request from the school office.

-Our designated members of staff for safeguarding are Ms Nichola Costello, our Headteacher and Mrs Amy Wichall, who is the SENCO, and Rachel Thomas Wells Class teacher.
-Should you have any concerns about a child, please talk to either of them.
+Our designated members of staff for safeguarding are Ms Nichola Costello, our Headteacher, Mr. Stuart Hancock and Mrs. Hannah Swindells, who are teachers in upper key stage 2 and key stage 1.
+Should you have any concerns about a child, please talk to any of them.

-Our governor with responsibility for safeguarding is Mr Mark Gosden
+Our governor with responsibility for safeguarding is Mr. Keith Glover.

 Further information about Kent safeguarding procedures are available at http://www.kent.gov.uk/education-and-children/protecting-children.